‘Baffled’ Jeremy Clarkson hits out at Phillip Schofield ‘witch hunt’

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-Clarkson went on to say he did not believe ITV chief executive Carloyn McCall or the director of television would have been aware of the affair.
+Clarkson went on to say that he did not believe ITV chief executive Carolyn McCall or the director of television would have been aware of the affair.

+Meanwhile, Piers Morgan said it is time to stop the “relentless persecution” of Schofield.

 Schofield told The Sun that he and his former lover had met when the man was 15 and he was “maybe” in his mid-50s, but added that the affair began after the man started working at ITV and had been “consensual”.